Biden takes a political hit but brings Americans home - KESQ

 (CNN) — President Joe Biden’s deal with Iran that unlocks $6 billion in Tehran’s frozen funds to bring five imprisoned Americans home is creating the kind of terrible optics and an opening for his domestic foes that a politically weakened president can ill afford.

+Five Americans returned to US soil early Tuesday, according to two US officials, arriving in the Washington, DC, area to be reunited with their families.

-Yet, it is also an example of the kind of agonizing dilemma only president’s face in their lonely Oval Office perch, and the way they often have to juggle humanitarian concerns with geopolitics and domestic considerations where no easy answers exist.
+Their return is an example of the kind of agonizing dilemma only presidents face in their lonely Oval Office perch, and the way they often have to juggle humanitarian concerns with geopolitics and domestic considerations where no easy answers exist.

 After all, the United States does not do deals with its well-meaning friends to free hostages or wrongly detained Americans.
 US enemies like Iran, Russia, Venezuela or the Taliban with which Washington has in recent years traded for detainees drive excruciatingly tough bargains and understand how to leverage political pressure for concessions that can be tough to justify before a hostile political audience at home.